rubenhortas/rubenhortas.github.io/_drafts/2023-03-03-overthewire-krypton-level-6-lfsr.md

    → EICTDGYIYZKTHNSIRFXYCPFUEOCKRN
    → EICTDGYIYZKTHNSIRFXY

-   So, we can short our plaintexts and ciphertext to 30, to make our work easier:
+   So, we can short our plaintexts and ciphertexts to 30, to make our work easier:

    | Plaintext                      | Ciphertext                     |
    |--------------------------------|--------------------------------|